LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 Each year the Computer Science department offers a small number of graduate assistantships for new and continuing students.
-Assistantships are competitive and target students with exceptional computing background, regardless of which degree you are pursuing.
+Assistantships are competitive and target students with exceptional interpersonal and computing background, regardless of which degree you are pursuing.
-Teaching-assistantship duties are assigned for up to 18 hours per week in computer labs, in support of faculty research projects, or in network or web support in the department.
+Teaching-assistantship duties are assigned for up to 19.5 hours per week in computer labs, in support of faculty teaching or research projects, or in network or web support in the department.

+New merit awards are not given for summer semesters.

 Research Assistantships in computer science may also be available from time to time depending upon the availability of faculty research grants.